General Convex Agreement with Near-Optimal Communication

 The parties' output format follows from the protocol description.

 If $\party$ is honest, then it has computed the shares $\share_i$, the encoding $z$ and the witnesses $w_i$ correctly, and has sent the corresponding tuple to each virtual party $\party_i$ in $B$.
 Hence, each honest party $\party_i$ holds a valid tuple.
-Next, if $S$ is a set containing more than $n_B/2$ of the honest virtual parties' indexed shares, these uniquely determine the encoding message $m$, hence $\rs.\decode(S) = m$. \end{proof}
+Next, if $S$ is a set containing more than $n_B/2$ of the honest virtual parties' indexed shares, these uniquely determine the original message $m$, hence $\rs.\decode(S) = m$. \end{proof}

-After $\sendShares^L$ is executed for each virtual party in $A$, the virtual parties in $B$ hold multiple valid tuples -- if $A$ contains byzantine virtual parties, there may be multiple valid \emph{distinct} tuples.
+If $A$ contains byzantine virtual parties, after $\sendShares^L$ is executed for each virtual party in $A$, each virtual party in $B$ may hold multiple distinct tuples -- for distinct encodings $z$.
 We first need to decide the message behind which $z$ should be reconstructed, and afterwards enable the virtual parties to attempt to reconstruct it.